willsanderson/Hemma/README.md

 ```

 **Cameras badge.** `security_cameras` collapses every camera into a single badge that opens a shared
 camera popup.
-The sub-line reads like Apple's: "No Alerts" at rest, a count when a camera goes offline,
+The sub-line reads "No Alerts" at rest, a count when a camera goes offline,
 and the most recent motion or doorbell event when there is one.
 The badge only appears when the room
 already has a lock or a `security_entity_N` set.